Physical Therapy in Omaha for Knee

 Once this is done, holes are drilled in the tibia and the femur to place the graft.
 These holes are placed so that the graft will run between the tibia and femur in the same direction as the original ACL.

 As with all major surgical procedures, complications can occur.
 This document doesn't provide a complete list of the possible complications, but it does highlight some of the most common problems.
-Some of the most common complications following patellar tendon graft reconstruction of the ACL are:
+Some of the most common complications following hamstring tendon graft reconstruction of the ACL are:

 - anesthesia complications

 Most surgical procedures require that some type of anesthesia be done before surgery.
 A very small number of patients have problems with anesthesia.
 These problems can be reactions to the drugs used, problems related to other medical complications, and problems due to the anesthesia.
 Be sure to discuss the risks and your concerns with your anesthesiologist.